 Visit Brno and wander the old historical streets.

 If the art museums such as The Moravian Gallery – the city’s largest – or the contemporary Brno House of Arts are not enough to tempt you, art is still accessible.
-You will see a host of Brno’s sculptures scattered across the city streets, some with an alternative perspective at the right angle.
+You will see a host of Brno’s sculptures scattered across the city streets, some with an alternative perspective when viewed from the right angle.

 The Moravian Gallery in Brno – the city’s largest collection of artworks.